JAlcocerT/JAlcocerT/content/blog/dev-webs-2024.md

 {{< /cards >}}

 {{< callout type="info" >}}
-And there is a **new and very special website**! <http://entreagujaypunto.com/> Built with GH  + Cloudflare Pages <https://github.com/JAlcocerT/EntreAgujayPunto> 💻
+And there is a **new and very special website**! <http://entreagujaypunto.com/> Built with GH  + Cloudflare Pages <https://github.com/JAlcocerT/EntreAgujayPunto> 💻 Similar to [this](https://gitlab.com/fossengineer1/whilecyclingthere)
 {{< /callout >}}

 I got the domain at PorkBun and changed the **NameServer** to Cloudflare ones.